carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

 - "Verify your Conda installation."
 - "Update the base Conda installation to the most recent version."
 keypoints:
-- "Using a package and enviroment management tool, such as Conda, facilitates reproducibility of research workflows."
+-   "Using a package and environment management tool, such as Conda, facilitates reproducibility of research workflows."
 -   "Conda is a platform agnostic, open source package and environment management system."
 -   "Other open source tools solve either package or environment management problems, or target only a particular language."
 ---

 ## Why should I use a package and environment management system?

 Installing software is hard.
 Installing scientific software (including all required dependencies of said software!) is often even more challenging.
-In order to minimize the burden of installing and updating software (data) scientists often install software pacakges that they need for their various projects system-wide.
+In order to minimize the burden of installing and updating software (data) scientists often install software packages that they need for their various projects system-wide.

 Installing software system-wide has a number of drawbacks:

 *   can be difficult to figure out what software is required for any particular research project
 *   often impossible to install different versions of the same software package at the same time
-* updating software required for one project can often "break" the sofware installed for another project
+*   updating software required for one project can often "break" the software installed for another project

 Put differently, installing software system-wide creates complex dependencies between your reearch projects that shouldn't really exist!

 Rather than installing software system-wide, wouldn't it be great if we could install software separately for each research project?

 > ## Discussion
 >
 > What are some of the _potential_ benefits from installing software separately for each project?
-What are some of the _potential_ costs?
+> What are some of the _potential_ costs?
 >
 > > ## Solution
 > >